raynamharris/IntegrativeProjectWT2015/scripts/01a_behavior_analysis.md

 Sample sizes
 ------------

-The ‘APA2’ column describes the four behavioral treatment groups.
+The 'APA2' column describes the four behavioral treatment groups.
-The ‘TrainSessionCombo’ column describes the behvioral training sessions.
+The 'TrainSessionCombo' column describes the behvioral training sessions.
 Here I filter by a single session to calculte the number of mice.